Bansshe/Bansshe/README.md

 # Welcome!

 ## About Me
 Hello!
-My name is Douglas Eduardo da Silva and I'm a technology enthusiast passionate about software development.
+My name is Douglas Silva and I'm a technology enthusiast passionate about software development.

 - 🌱 I'm always learning and seeking new challenges.
 - 💼 Currently working as Developer at 8Quali.